cybertraining-dsc/su21-reu-372/project/index.md

 This data was preprocessed dropping the columns 'Id', 'ClusterId', 'Language', 'LastUpdated','CreatedDate','FirstReported'.
 Also, stop words and punctuation were removed, we convert to lower case all the titles.

-The dataset can be download [Here](https://drive.google.com/drive/u/0/folders/1Omtnn5e-yH3bbhW0-5fIbLgi8SEyfYBP)
+The dataset can be download [Here](https://drive.google.com/drive/u/0/folders/1Omtnn5e-yH3bbhW0-5fIbLgi8SEyfYBP) [^???]

+- [ ] refernce missing
+- [ ] what is origin of dataset, did you manage yourself or is this organized by somone else.
+Missing detail.

 ## 4. Results